micycle1/PeasyGradients/README.md

 }
 ```

 That's it!
 Now a horizontal black-to-white linear gradient will be drawn in the sketch.
-See the `Gradients` section below for more information about each (2D) gradient type.
+See the *Gradients* section below for more information about each (2D) gradient type.

 ## Installation

 * To use PeasyGradients in a Java IDE, simply download the most recent .jar from [releases](https://github.com/micycle1/PeasyGradients/releases/) and include it in your project's classpath.

-* To use it in the Processing IDE (for it to appear in the contribution manager), see [this](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).
+* To use it in the Processing IDE (for it to appear in the contribution manager), download the .jar as above and then see [this](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).

 ## Gradients

-With PeasyGradients, there are a number of different gradients
+PeasyGradients provides 11 types of 2D gradients.
+Screenshot and examples for each gradient type are provided in the sub-sections below.

-Zoom and rotation can be ; certain gradient types might offer additional parameters.
+Most gradient methods allow zoom and rotation to be defined; certain gradient types might offer additional parameters.

 ### Linear
 <details><summary>More...</summary>